 What is Cladding in Construction?
-A Comprehensive Guide
+A full breakdown

 Cladding, in the context of construction, refers to an outer covering attached to the exterior of a building.
-It's more than just a pretty face; cladding plays a crucial role in protecting the building's structure, improving its energy efficiency, and enhancing its aesthetic appeal.
-This comprehensive guide will delve into the intricacies of cladding, exploring its various types, benefits, installation processes, and common considerations.
+This complete walkthrough will break down the intricacies of cladding, exploring its various types, benefits, installation processes, and common considerations.
+It's more than just a pretty face; cladding has a big impact in protecting the building's structure, improving its energy efficiency, and enhancing its aesthetic appeal.
 Understanding cladding is key for architects, builders, and anyone interested in the construction and design of buildings, whether residential, commercial, or industrial.

 Introduction to Cladding: Beyond the Surface

 Imagine the skeleton of a building, its framework exposed to the elements.
 Cladding acts as the building's "skin," shielding it from the harsh realities of weather, providing insulation, and contributing significantly to its overall design.
-It's a multifaceted component, encompassing a broad range of materials and installation techniques.
+This leads to it's a multifaceted component, encompassing a broad range of materials and installation techniques.
 From sleek, modern metal panels to traditional brickwork, cladding offers diverse options to achieve both functional and aesthetic goals.

 Types of Cladding Materials: A Diverse Palette